monkeybuttz/COSC522_Group4_FinalProject/README.md

 ## ⚙️ Scripts

 ### `scrape_data.py`
-- Scrapes NFL data from a source website
+- Scrapes NFL data from a source website: https://www.pro-football-reference.com/years/<year>/ (where the <year> is the year we are collecting data for)
 - Processes and saves it as CSV files
 - Outputs data into the appropriate `data/<year>/` directory